 The residency permit guidelines always vary from country to country.
 For this reason, when leaving your visa application, we recommend that you ask the embassy officials about possible residency restrictions that may apply to people traveling under student visas.
 Remember to state the beginning and ending dates of your exchange period and the possible reasons for staying in the country longer (traveling etc.).

-Like everywhere in the world and Asia, it takes up to 4 months to get the transcript of records from the courses you have taken.
+Getting the transcript of records takes approximately 2 months, but depending on your destination, it can also take somewhat longer.
 The host universities are responsible for the transcript of records.
-We send the transcript of records out as soon as they arrive to our office.
+We send the transcript of records out as soon as they arrive at our office.
 Please contact us if, for some reason or other, you are in a hurry to get your transcript.
 If you have a new address, please inform us immediately.

 Most institutions accept course credits from abroad into a degree as long as they meet the requirements set by the given institution.
 Sometimes a course from abroad can substitute for a compulsory course at your home institution or the courses can be added to your degree as electives.
 The studies you complete abroad will not be added to your degree automatically, you must apply for credit transfers separately from each faculty.
 You can get detailed information about transferring credits from your home institution.
 Usually, students are required to submit a transcript of records from the host institution, detailed course descriptions about the courses they have completed and any possible work which has been completed as part of the course.
 Careful preparation and presenting as much material as possible at the home institution helps ease the credit transfer process.
 Remember to ask what your home institution’s requirements are regarding credit transfer and read more about them under study credits.

-You can send us your question by email and we will answer your it as soon as possible.
+You can send us your question by email at info[at]asiaexchange.org and we will answer you it as soon as possible.
 All our students receive an Asia Exchange Guide approximately two months before the start of the study program.
 The Guide includes information about the host university, accommodation, practical things and settling in at the destination.